Fhyasa/minecraft-playerfinder/README.md

 Use the `/findplayer` command and enter the player's name.
 There is also a dropdown of players, so you don't have to type it in full and can use autocomplete!

 ![Usage](https://raw.githubusercontent.com/GalvinPython/minecraft-playerfinder/main/.github/assets/javaw_QXmxvWN79i.png)

+## Features

+- `/findplayer <name>` command shows the target player’s coordinates
+- Coordinates colored based on dimension
+- Shows distance in blocks if in the same dimension
+- Tab-complete/autocomplete support for player names
+- Optional integration with permissions plugins (LuckPerms)

 ## Compatible Versions